-Apple is sponsoring the forty-third Special Interest Group on Information Retrieval (SIGIR) Conference, which will be held virtually from July 25 to 30.
+Apple sponsored the forty-third Special Interest Group on Information Retrieval (SIGIR) Conference, which was held virtually from July 25 to 30.
 SIGIR is a leading international forum focused on presenting new research in the informational retrieval field.

 Conference Accepted Paper

 Christophe Van Gysel, Manos Tsagkias, Ernest Pusateri, Ilya Oparin

 We focus on improving the effectiveness of a Virtual Assistant (VA) in recognizing emerging entities in spoken queries.
 We introduce a method that uses historical user interactions to forecast which entities will gain in popularity and become trending, and it subsequently integrates the predictions within the Automated Speech Recognition (ASR) component of the VA.
 Experiments show that our proposed approach results in a twenty percent relative reduction in errors on emerging entity name utterances without degrading the overall recognition quality of the system.